paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

 The sequence of reference count changes are as follows:

-1. Creating the ``cCtxMgr.ContextManager()`` calls ``ContextManager_new`` which makes the
+#.
+Creating the ``cCtxMgr.ContextManager()`` calls ``ContextManager_new`` which makes the
    reference count 1.
-2. The ``with`` statement causes the CPython interpreter to increment the reference count (to 2) and then call ``__enter__`` that is implemented in our C function ``ContextManager_enter``.
+#.
+The ``with`` statement causes the CPython interpreter to increment the reference count
+   (to 2) and then call ``__enter__`` that is implemented in our C function ``ContextManager_enter``.
-3. Our ``ContextManager_enter`` function increments the reference count, so it is now 3.
+#.
+Our ``ContextManager_enter`` function increments the reference count, so it is now 3.
-4. As the context manager exists the scope of the ``with`` statement the CPython interpreter decrements the reference count *twice* to the value 1.
+#.
+As the context manager exists the scope of the ``with`` statement the CPython interpreter
-   See below for a discussion of this.
+   decrements the reference count *twice* to the value 1.
+   The logic is:

+    #.
+Decrement the reference count once as we are exiting the ``with`` statement.
+The reference count is now 2.
+    #.
+Did the ``with`` statement have a target?
+If not, as in this case, then decrement the reference count once more.
+The reference count is now 1.

-5. The CPython interpreter then calls ``__exit__`` which is implemented in our function ``ContextManager_exit``.
+#.
+The CPython interpreter then calls ``__exit__`` which is implemented in our function
+   ``ContextManager_exit``.
    This does not change the reference count which remains at 1.
-6. As the context manager goes out of scope the CPython interpreter decrements the reference count to 0 and then calls our C function ``ContextManager_dealloc`` with a reference count of 0 and that frees the object.
+#.
+As the context manager goes out of scope the CPython interpreter decrements the reference
+   count to 0 and then calls our C function ``ContextManager_dealloc`` with a reference count of 0 and that frees the object.

-The CPython interpreter behaviour at step 4 is interesting, essentially it is this:

-- Decrement the reference count once as we are exiting the ``with`` statement.
-- Did the ``with`` statement have a target?
-  If not, as in this case, then decrement the reference count once more.

 ----------------------------------
 A Context Manager With a Target